sportdeath/face_timelapse/README.md

 Create a directory for the mixed images.
 Optionally, modify the constants in the [```mix.py```](https://github.com/sportdeath/face_timelapse/blob/master/mix.py) script.
-All of these are measured in days:
+All of these constants are measured in days:

 - ```FRAME_TIME```: The length of time represented by a single frame.
 - ```MIX_TIME```: The standard deviation of the temporal blurring window.